|View on TensorFlow.org||Run in Google Colab||View source on GitHub||Download notebook|

 When tokenizing strings, it is often desired to know where in the original string the token originated from.
 For this reason, each tokenizer which implements

 TokenizerWithOffsets has a tokenize_with_offsets method that will return the byte offsets along with the tokens.
-The offset_starts lists the bytes in the original string each token starts at, and the offset_limits lists the bytes where each token ends.
+The start_offsets lists the bytes in the original string each token starts at, and the end_offsets lists the bytes immediately after the point where each token ends.
+Note: the start offsets are inclusive and the end offsets are exclusive.

 [[b'everything', b'not', b'saved', b'will', b'be', b'lost', b'.'], [b'Sad', b'\xe2\x98\xb9']] [[0, 11, 15, 21, 26, 29, 33], [0, 3]] [[10, 14, 20, 25, 28, 33, 34], [3, 6]]